What is Erasmus?

 Organisation - Study Placements

+An Erasmus study placement can have a duration of between 3 and 12 months, but most will last for either one semester or a full academic year.
 Each bilateral agreement at the university is looked after by a member of academic staff - the Erasmus Programme Director - who is the key figure in the administration of the agreement.
-This person is responsible for identifying the course units which Queen's students could take at the host university, arranging the selection of students, discussing the practical aspects of the scheme with our partners, informing the Exchange and Study Abroad team of names of the incoming and outgoing students, etc. Your Erasmus Programme Director will be your first point of contact for all questions and difficulties you may have.
+This person is responsible for identifying the course units which Queen's students could take at the host university, arranging the selection of students, discussing the practical aspects of the scheme with our partners, informing the Global Opportunities team of names of the incoming and outgoing students, etc. Your Erasmus Programme Director will be your first point of contact for all questions and difficulties you may have.
 Please click on this link for the list of the Erasmus Programme Directors for participating schools at Queen's.
 Each of our partner universities has a corresponding member of academic staff to act as a Programme Co-ordinator for that institution, and that person should also be able to help you with your Erasmus placement.

 Organisation - Work Placements

 Students wishing to undertake a work or language assistant placement as an integral part of their degree programme may be able to receive funding under Erasmus.
+An Erasmus work placement can have a duration of between 2 and 12 months.
 The placement will need to be approved by your School, and an agreement made between you, Queen's University and your employer.
 Increasing number of Erasmus students throughout Europe are taking advantage of this opportunity as it provides such a good preparation for future employment.
 Sometimes employers will give you a basic income which can be added to your Erasmus grant.
 As with academic study, the work placement should be recognised by Queen's as part of your degree programme.
 Please contact the Placement Co-ordinator in your School for further details.
 Follow this link to download the British Council's Student Guide to Erasmus Work Placements.

 Why join the Erasmus programme?

-Erasmus is a great opportunity to spend between 3 and 12 months in another European country, and have it count towards your degree.
+Erasmus is a great opportunity to spend time in another European country and have it count towards your degree.
 You can make new friends while experiencing another culture and new ways of looking at your subject.

 The personal benefits should be obvious: the broadening and deepening of understanding which should come from immersion in a different culture; new friendships; the increased self-reliance and self-assurance which come from trying something new; and the benefits of learning another language.